skolade/socially/README.md

-# Angular-Meteor-Boilerplate (WIP)
+# Meteor-Angular boilerplate with ngmaterial and mdl (material Design lite) this is work in progress (WIP)

 Currently a work in progress.
 Incomplete.
+This is a folk from https://github.com/ShMcK/Angular-Meteor-Boilerplate

 A modular full-featured full-stack boilerplate for Angular-Meteor.
-Written in TypeScript.

 Front-End:
 * Angular-Material + Icon Sets
+* Google Material Design Light
 * ngAnimate, ngSanitize, ngTouch, ngAria, ngMessages
 * ngInfiniteScroll
 * Ui-Router Setup